Admission & Application Requirements

 2. Cumulative undergraduate grade point average (GPA) of greater than 2.85/4.0.

-4. Completion of an Application for Admission to Graduate Study form.
-Applications can be obtained from http://www.uwlax.edu/admissions/html/gradmis.htm.
-International students can find detailed information at http://www.uwlax.edu/oie/IA/Graduate/Grad_Adm.htm.
+3. Completion of a University of Wisconsin System Online Admission Aapplication.
+The online application process can be started at:http://www2.uwlax.edu/Admissions/Graduate-student/.
+International students can start the application process at: http://www.uwlax.edu/oie/IA/Graduate/Grad_Adm.htm.
 Students interested in a Graduate Assistantship from the Department of Biology must also complete the Application for Graduate Assistantship form, which can be obtained from http://www.uwlax.edu/biology/Graduate/gradasst.htm.

-7. The deadline for receipt of complete applications is January 20 for US students, but January 10 for international students.
+5. The deadline for receipt of complete applications is January 20 for U.S. students, but January 10 for international students.
 Early applications can be considered prior to the deadline.
-Late applications will be considered only if enrollment objectives have not been satisfied.
+Late applications will be considered only if enrollment targets have not been satisfied.